Why Choose Cedars-Sinai Marina del Rey Hospital for Acute Pancreatitis Treatment?

 An ongoing acute pancreatitis episode requires urgent medical attention and appropriate treatment.
-The well-trained doctors and specialists at Marina Del Rey Hospital offer multiple treatment approaches for acute pancreatitis, including careful monitoring, hospitalization, and when necessary, gallstone removal surgery.
+The well-trained doctors and specialists at Cedars-Sinai Marina del Rey Hospital offer multiple treatment approaches for acute pancreatitis, including careful monitoring, hospitalization, and when necessary, gallstone removal surgery.
 In the latter case, postoperative care is also provided to ensure a safe and speedy recovery.

 Acute pancreatitis is a severe condition defined by acute inflammation in the pancreas, which occurs suddenly and can last for a few days.
 Acute pancreatitis can be cured in about a week, sometimes without treatment, but in extremely severe cases it can be fatal.